gridcentric/grinder/README.md

 For the brave & well (cluster) endowed:

-    easy_install -U pytest-xdist && py.test -n 6 grinder
+    pip install pytest-xdist && ./py.test -n 6 grinder

 The above command will fork and run 6 test in parallel.
 Because of increased load, latency increases and some test operations may timeout.
 YMMV.

-Run `py.test --help` to see the configuration options.
+Run `./py.test --help` to see the configuration options.
 Look at the headings below for more information on options.
 You can change which hosts the test runs on, for instance, with: